 We propose a new higher-dimensional mechanism for solving the hierarchy problem.
-The weak scale is generated from the Planck scale through an exponential hierarchy.
-However, this exponential arises not from gauge interactions but from the background metric (which is a slice of $AdS_5$ spacetime).
-We demonstrate a simple explicit example of this mechanism with two 3-branes, one of which contains the standard model fields.
-The phenomenology of these models is new and dramatic.
-None of the current constraints on theories with very large extra dimensions apply.
+The weak scale is generated from a large scale of order the Planck scale through an exponential hierarchy.
+However, this exponential arises not from gauge interactions but from the background metric (which is a slice of AdS_5 spacetime).
+This mechanism relies on the existence of only a single additional dimension.
+We demonstrate a simple explicit example of this mechanism with two three-branes, one of which contains the Standard Model fields.
+The experimental consequences of this scenario are new and dramatic.
+There are fundamental spin-2 excitations with mass of weak scale order, which are coupled with weak scale as opposed to gravitational strength to the standard model particles.
+The phenomenology of these models is quite distinct from that of large extra dimension scenarios; none of the current constraints on theories with very large extra dimensions apply.